Languages other than English

 study for the year from Chinese (Mandarin), French, German, Japanese, and Latin.

-Each language is studied for six periods per cycle for the full year.
+Each language is studied for three periods per two-week cycle for the full year.

 In Year 8, students must continue languages study.
 In